 Costs and Detailed Assessment

 Marcus is experienced in acting for clients at the Senior Courts Costs Office at the Royal Courts of Justice on complex and high value detailed assessments as well as county court costs assessments.
-In particular, he advised and represented clients where the ATE premium is in contention and where the results of provisional assessments are challenged.
-He can provide cogent and straightforward advice on the new CPR regime post-Mitchell and Denton, including budgeting, costs capping and costs management.
+In particular, he has advised and represented clients where the ATE premium is contested including at provisional assessments.
+A case at first instance was recently upheld by the Court of Appeal.
+He can provide cogent and straightforward advice on the CPR regime post-Mitchell and Denton including budgeting, costs capping and costs management.

 Marcus appears across East Anglia and London acting in cases involving all types of criminal offences.
 He has particular experience of undertaking fraud and financial mismanagement cases, as well as a detailed understanding of the recovery of proceeds of crime post-conviction.
 Marcus frequently acts for respondents who are being pursued under the civil recovery regime for confiscation.

 Areas of criminal law expertise include: